Share This Article

 EXhOrizon is built to turn EXO's anniversary into a current-event story

-EXO Planet #6: EXhOrizon runs from April 10 to 12 at KSPO Dome in Seoul, and the key detail is that the setlist is expected to mix catalog staples with material from Reverxe.
-Korea Herald reported that the three-day engagement will include performances of new songs from the January album, while The Korea Times framed the weekend as EXO's first solo concert in more than six years, and SM Entertainment's anniversary press release carried by Korea JoongAng Daily said the same, which gives the event real reunion weight instead of empty anniversary copy.
-That distinction matters.
-Plenty of legacy idol groups can still trend on sentiment, but fewer can use a concert weekend to prove they are still an active arena act.
-EXO can.
-If the Seoul run lands the way EXO-L expect, this becomes the group's sharpest statement since members completed military service, and it does it in the place that matters most: onstage, in front of the home crowd that built the mythology in the first place.
+EXO Planet #6: EXhOrizon runs from April 10 to 12 at KSPO Dome in Seoul, and the key detail is that the setlist mixes catalog staples with material from Reverxe.
+According to The Korea Herald, the three-night engagement includes performances of new songs from the January album, while Korea JoongAng Daily reported that SM Entertainment framed the weekend as EXO’s first solo concert in more than six years.
+That gives the event real reunion weight instead of empty anniversary copy.
+Plenty of legacy idol groups can still trend on sentiment, but fewer can use a concert weekend to prove they remain an active arena act.
+If the Seoul run lands the way EXO-L expect, it becomes the group’s sharpest statement since members completed military service, and it does it where it matters most: onstage, in front of the home crowd that built the mythology in the first place.

 Reverxe gives EXO more than nostalgia to sell